Container Management

 Container management is based on two main concepts:

-• Container Profiles: A container profile defines the configuration of a container (image, constraints, options, restrictions).
-It can be directly assigned to users to provide them with a specific environment.
+• Container Profiles: A container profile defines a container’s configuration (image, constraints, options, restrictions).
+It can be assigned directly to users to provide them with specific environments.

-• Collections: A collection groups one or more container profiles and allows them to be assigned to a set of users.
-This simplifies centralized management of standardized environments (e.g. “Internet Navigation”, “DevOps”, etc.).
+• Collections: A collection groups one or more container profiles and assigns them to a set of users.
+This simplifies centralized management of standardized environments (e.g., “Internet Navigation”, “DevOps”, etc.).

 In summary:

-• Use Container Profiles if you want to create and assign environments individually (one profile = one specific configuration).
+• Use container profiles if you want to create and assign environments individually (one profile = one configuration).